 Arthritis in dogs is very common, but can be difficult to identify in the early stages.
 Some changes are so subtle, that they can be contributed to a dog getting older.
+Arthritis help for dogs begins with routine Veterinary visits and an observant pet parent who pays attention to changing behavior and mobility.
 For example, during a veterinary examination of a six-year-old GSD, a pet owner reported that the dog seemed a bit slower than before.

 What may have begun as your dog moving a little slower or grunting as they push themselves up off the ground can become debilitating over time.
 Paying attention to early warning signs will help you to make the best decisions when it comes to caring for your pet.